 Are you part of the vast majority of people who really want to invest, but don’t feel like you’re ready?
 If so, don’t worry!
 It took me years before I bought my first house.
 I understand the frustration and impatience that comes with being a beginner and having downtime.
 These feelings are common, and we are going to discuss some actionable steps and mindset changes to inspire your success.

 There are two things you need in order to be successful: education and networking.
-I’m convinced that these two things are the absolute most important tools to any success, and as I grow, my position on this is continuously reinforced.
+I’m convinced that these two things are the absolute most important tools to any success.
+And as I grow, my position on this is continuously reinforced.
 Does it sound too simple?
 It is that simple.
-The reason this sounds like fluff is because while many people certainly spend time making new friends and perhaps learning things, they aren’t doing them actively and consistently.
+The reason this sounds like fluff is because while many people certainly spend time making new friends and perhaps learning new things, they aren’t doing them actively and consistently.

 Many people believe that investing is purely the act of buying an asset that has a direct and measurable return on investment, but that’s short sighted.
 Investing in your self-education and your relationships is always the best way to spend your time because they have no equal.
 Both are free or nearly free, you can do them immediately, and they have unlimited returns on investment.

 I recommend reaching out to people online a few times a week, ask them what they need help with, ask them to help you, be casual, and be friendly.
 Try everything, but do it actively and purposefully!
-Making a point to active network on a very regular basis will give you returns that are simple incalculable.
+Making a point to actively network on a regular basis will give you returns that are simply incalculable.
 People are going to be on the other end of every transaction you ever do, so make a career of investing in people.

-Everyone starts in different places, and everyone has different unfair advantages.
-In that same line of thinking, everyone has unfair disadvantages, too.
-If you can leverage unfair advantages for your benefit, then it would seem logical that you can shore up unfair disadvantages in the same way.
+Everyone starts in different places, and everyone has different advantages.
+In that same line of thinking, everyone has disadvantages, too.
+If you can leverage advantages for your benefit, then it would seem logical that you can shore up disadvantages in the same way.

 Starting with bad credit isn’t the end of the world.
 Even I had bad credit at one point.
 It’s fixable, so if this is a disadvantage for you, then it’s important to take full responsibility and get to work on it immediately.
 Having bad credit doesn’t just inhibit your ability to finance debt, it hinders your ability to generate trust with fellow investors.
 If you can’t properly manage your own finances, no one else will be willing to let you manage theirs.
 Take your time and work on it while you prepare to invest.
 Don’t consider it an unfixable problem; nothing is unfixable.